R2ToolDroid/R2drawers/README.md

 the .pdf is for the name of the four different types S1 - S2 - S3 - S4

-All drawers are powered by ES08MAII Mini Servo.
+All drawers are powerd by ES08MAII Mini Servo.

 The filename are S1 a for the lower part and S1 b for the drawer.Take care of your Printer to print the file the right directon.